 Who we are

-ATL is the union for education professionals across the UK.
+ATL is the union for education professionals.
 Active in the maintained, independent and post-16 sectors, we use our members' experiences to influence education policy, and we work with government and employers to defend your pay, conditions and career development.
 From early years to HE, teachers to support staff, lecturers to leaders, we support and represent our members throughout their career.

 Since its establishment in 1884, ATL has evolved into a modern union currently representing 160,000 members across England, Northern Ireland, Scotland and Wales.